ohteedee/COVID-19_diagnosing_app/README.md

 ### replication of work
 Feel free to clone the repo.
-However acknowledgement of this work is expected.

-If you need the origninal notebooks about how the models were generated, you can reach out to me on [linkedin](https://www.linkedin.com/in/tosin-oyewale/)
+If you have additional questions, you can send a message to me on [linkedin](https://www.linkedin.com/in/tosin-oyewale/)

 ### General information
 The application is based on two datasets (see dataset section).
 The first is based on covid-19 symptoms and the second is based on chest xray